-Creamy Rice and Shrimp is so easy creamy and delicious, this dish makes a great meal without spending a huge amount of time or energy in the kitchen!
+Creamy Rice and Shrimp is so easy, velvety, and delicious; it's a super easy family favorite and makes a great meal without spending a huge amount of time or energy in the kitchen!

 Recipe remodel time!

 While this recipe has been on my site for years, I felt it was time to give it a bit of a facelift.
 The new pictures really highlight the colors of the dish, the beautiful red of the tomatoes, the warm pink shrimp, and the pop of green from the scallions.

 This creamy rice and shrimp is a classic in our house.
 Not only is it super easy to make, it's also delicious and packed with nutrients.
 If you like shrimp, this is the perfect dish to add to your repertoire!

 Best of all, you can make this dish all in one pan.
 There's nothing I hate more than spending time making a tasty meal only to spend another half an hour cleaning dishes after.
 With this recipe, you can avoid the hassle entirely!